-High Temperature Tolerance: Unlike batteries, fuel cell modules do not degrade at extreme temperatures and their range can be between –20 C up to +50 C.
+High Temperature Tolerance: Unlike batteries, fuel cells do not degrade at extreme temperatures and their range can be between –20 C up to +50 C.

-Scalability & Integration: Fuel cell systems are provided as either standalone unit similar in size to a small refrigerator (for applications like base stations) or can be inserted in cabinets with variable capacity.
+Scalability & Integration: Fuel cells are provided as either standalone unit similar in size to a small refrigerator (for applications like base stations) or can be inserted in cabinets with variable capacity.
 Fuel cells are fit for outdoor as well as indoor applications.

 Autonomy: Fuel cells are able to operate as long as there is available fuel, so storage onsite can be established according to runtime required.

 Remote Monitoring: Fuel cell modules can be fully monitored from one central location alerting the operator as to when the system is in use and how long before refueling is required to ensure no downtime.